CZ Scorpion Evo 3

-The CZ Scorpion EVO 3 is a 9mm firearm platform manufactured by Česká zbrojovka Uherský Brod with four variants: (1) S1 pistol, (2) S1 carbine, (3) S1 with Aftermarket Stock (SBR, short-barreled rifle) and (4) a select-fire submachine gun variant designated A1.
+The CZ Scorpion EVO 3 is a 9mm firearm platform manufactured by Česká zbrojovka Uherský Brod with a variant S1 available as a pistol, a carbine, or a short-barreled rifle, and a select-fire submachine gun variant A1.
 The EVO 3 designation denotes that the firearm is a third generation of CZ's line of small submachine guns started by the Škorpion vz.
 61, which is mechanically unrelated.

 Design details

-The Scorpion Evo 3 is a blowback operated carbine evolved from a Slovak prototype submachine gun developed by Laugo.
+The Scorpion EVO 3 is a blowback-operated carbine evolved from a Slovak prototype submachine gun developed by Laugo.

-Chambered in 9×19mm Parabellum, the Scorpion EVO 3 is mostly polymer, making it a lightweight, compact submachine gun designed to be easily maneuvered in confined spaces.
+Chambered in 9×19mm Parabellum, the Scorpion EVO 3 is mostly polymer, making it a lightweight, compact submachine gun designed to be easily manoeuvred in confined spaces.
+It features a left-side non-reciprocating charging handle, although it can be switched to the right side during disassembly.

-The A1 variant features a standard left-side non-reciprocating charging handle, although it is ambidextrous and can be switched from side-to-side.
-It also has an ambidextrous select fire switch, giving the operator the choice of "safe", semi-automatic, three-round burst, or fully automatic fire, while the S1's switch only features "safe" and semi-automatic fire.

-The standard version comes equipped with a folding, adjustable and fully removable stock for transport.
+The select-fire A1 variant comes equipped with a folding, adjustable and fully removable stock for transport.
 The handguard is lined with multiple Picatinny rails for the addition of attachments such as grips, sights, flashlights, and lasers.

-The handguard on the American semi-automatic offering features M-LOK attachment points, with a single Picatinny rail on top.
+The handguard on the semi-automatic S1 variant features M-LOK attachment points, with a single Picatinny rail on top.